-In 1973, the then Minister of The Food Industry in the former USSR, sent Irina (now 85) a letter expressing the nations grateful acknowledgment for her role in bringing Kefir to the Russian People.
+In 1973, the then Minister of The Food Industry in the former USSR sent Irina (now 85) a letter expressing the nations grateful acknowledgement for her role in bringing Kefir to the Russian People.

 The magical powers of Kefir have yet to be replicated by science.

 The age-old method of making Kefir is very simple but has been complicated in this modern world with our attention to modern technology and health issues.

 In the days way back when the shepherds looked after their sheep in the mountains, they would simply take a goatskin filled with Kefir with them.
 They would hang the goatskin over their back and walk with animals.
 As they drank the Kefir they would simply replace what they consumed with fresh goat milk.

 The magical cauliflower-like grains would work miracles in the fresh goat’s milk and keep the milk usable for days.
 The motion of the bag on the shepherds back would keep the grains and milk well mixed as milk fermented.
 This process could continue uninterrupted through the ages.
 Today’s Kefir grains originate from the original Kefir grains the first used many centuries ago.